Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 AudioFileOut("out", sig, sampleRate = in.sampleRate)
 ```

 The gain factor is simply the reciprocal of the maximum amplitude found in the input.
-So `1.0 / 0.2668` is
+So `1.0 / 0.2668 ≈ 3.7477`,
-`3.7477`, and if all input sample values are multiplied by that factor, the maximum output amplitude is thus
+and if all input sample values are multiplied by that factor, the maximum output amplitude is thus
-`0.2668 * 3.7477 = 1.0`.
+`0.2668 * 3.7477 ≈ 1.0`.
 You can also see that we can multiple a multi-channel signal (`in`) with a single-channel
 signal (`gain`).
 Again, this works like multi-channel-expansion in SuperCollider: The result will have the maximum
 number of channel found (here two), and in the `BinaryOp`---the UGen produced by the `*` operator---the first
 and only channel of `gain` is used for both channels of `in`.
 Finally, writing the output file looks similar to